-For many companies, the genesis of standards to operate the business originate in the business plan.
+For many companies, the genesis of standards to operate the business originates in the business plan.

 “Focus.”
 I like this word to describe what a business plan can do for the entrepreneur.
 Business plans help people to hone in on the details.
 At the same time, like a roadmap, they paint a picture of the entire trip.

 When writing a business plan, important questions are answered and decisions are made.
 However, because business plans aren’t written in stone, they can be changed as needed.